 There may be other cities top-of-mind when people think of great destinations for architecture, art and design, but those that know, know that Chicago is a spectacular destination to take in all three.
-With The Chicago Architecture Biennial that kicked off in mid-September, we think it’s the perfect time to highlight some of our must-sees around the city, from renowned architecture and museums to the impressive outdoor public art displays from modern masters.
+These are some of our must-sees around the city, from renowned architecture and museums to the impressive outdoor public art displays from modern masters.

 - Right in the middle of the Illinois Institute of Technology’s campus sits Ludwig Mies van der Rohe’s Crown Hall.
 Considered a masterpiece of minimalism and openness, it’s one of the most architecturally significant buildings of the 20th century Modernist movement.

 - Legendary architect Frank Lloyd Wright spent the first 20 years of his career in Chicago.
-The city and its surrounding areas boast some of his most celebrated creations, including the Frederick C. Robie House, The Rookery Wright’s Home and Studio and Unity Temple.
-A selection of tours including The Chicago Biennial Tour and Wright Around Chicago are available.
+The city and its surrounding areas boast some of his most celebrated creations, including the Frederick C. Robie House, The Rookery, Wright’s Home and Studio and Unity Temple.
+A selection of tours including Wright Around Chicago are available.

 - Seeking a moment of quiet reflection?
 The stunning Bahá’í Temple, with its elaborate dome and intricate carvings, is surrounded by peaceful gardens and fountains.
 The temple is a quick jaunt just north of the city, in the village of Wilmette.
 It’s one of only eight dedicated temples of the Bahá’í Faith and is the oldest Bahá’í House of Worship in the world.